SAP-archive/teched2021-ANA261/README.md

 ## Requirements

-In this session, you have three SAP Analytics Cloud tenant options:
-* You may use the one provided to you for the session.
-* You may use your BTP trial tenant if you have provisioned one.
-* You may use your own tenant and user if you have one.

-The provided tenant is a preview tenant, but there is nothing in the exercises that requires a preview tenant.
-If you are using your own setup, a development or production tenant is sufficient.
+The provided tenant is a preview tenant, but there is nothing in the exercises that specifically requires a preview tenant.
+We only use this tenant for convenience, as it has the required public dimensions maintained.

 Tennant URL: [https://appdesign.eu10.sapanalytics.cloud/](https://appdesign.eu10.sapanalytics.cloud/)